Qortal/Brooklyn/LibLXQT/README.md

 ## Overview

 `liblxqt` represents the core library of LXQt providing essential functionality needed by nearly all of its components.
+This package is meant for Sinclar only

 ## Installation